Flag of Socialist Yugoslavia

 There is a certain irony in regarding Serbia as the remnant of Tito’s state, given that at one time Serbia was the seat of opposition to communism in Yugoslavia.

-During the period of occupation of Yugoslavia by the Wehrmacht (1943-44), there were two rival guerilla armies fighting not only against the Germans but also at times against each other.
-On the one hand, the Communist Tito and his “Partisans”, with a power base in Croatia.
-On the other hand, the supporters of the Yugoslav Government in Exile in London, loyal to King Peter II, led by Draža Mihailović, known as “Chetniks” and strongest in Serbia.
 For reasons that for decades remained secret but have now been documented in the TV Series Secret War (Series 1, Episode 13 ‒ The Aristocrat and the Balkan Communists), Winston Churchill allied with the Partisans rather than with the Chetniks, first sending British special forces officer Fitzroy MacLean into occupied Yugoslavia to make contact with Tito and later sending his own son, Randolph Churchill, behind German lines as an envoy.
-It was an improbable alliance, in part a consequence of disinformation about the relative fighting prowess of the Partisans and Chetniks planted within the British ‘Special Operations Executive’ (SOE) by James Klugmann, a communist spy working in SOE’s Cairo office.
+It was an improbable alliance, in part a consequence of disinformation about the relative fighting prowess of the Partisans and Chetniks planted within the British ‘Special Operations Executive’ (SOE) by James Klugmann, a communist spy working in SOE’s Cairo office who later became a member of the executive committee of the British Communist Party and editor of Marxism Today.

 The consequences of the British having exclusively backed Tito with both Special Forces on the ground and air support by the RAF reverberate to this day.
 Had that support instead been given to the Chetniks, Yugoslavia might not have become communist after World War Two and that in turn would have led to a very different situation in the Balkans today.